NANDbrew/ImprovedHorizonSailwind/README.md

   -  Islands now rise from the horizon at a more realistic rate
   -  Islands appear earlier
-  -  Adds height factor to island appearance based on Earth sized globe
+  -  Adds height factor to island appearance based on half-Earth sized globe

 Install Process: